-4.1 Empirical strategy
+A. Empirical strategy

-This section investigates empirically the role of telecommunications in stimulating trade in computer and other business services since 1995.
+This sub-part investigates empirically the role of telecommunications in stimulating trade in computer and other business services since 1995.
 International services trade statistics are recorded according to the Extended Balance of Payment System (EBOPS).
 Early years used the 2002 classification, while more recent years use the 2010 EBOPS classifications.
 These are difficult to match since the changes to the classification particularly affected knowledge-intensive services.
-I therefore analyse the data from 1995 to 2012 and from 2010 to 2018 separately.12 Broadband was in its infancy in the 1990s and the World Development Indicators (WDI) report data on broadband density only from 1998.
-I therefore use mobile telephones per 100 inhabitants as the telecommunications indicator in the first period, while broadband is used in the second period.13
+Therefore, I analyse the data from 1995 to 2012 and from 2010 to 2018 separately.36 Broadband was in its infancy in the 1990s and the World Development Indicators (WDI) begun reporting data on broadband density only from 1998.
+I therefore use mobile telephones per hundred inhabitants as the telecommunications indicator in the first period, while broadband is used in the second period.37